 "Rarely do these types of questions go unaddressed by the Legislature," Valerio said.

 And at the Women's Freedom Center in Brattleboro, those who keep close watch on domestic-violence issues have dubbed the court ruling "troubling" and believe further action is necessary to protect victims.

 "It's precedent-setting, and now we will have work to do to try and regain the ground that was lost here," said Donna Macomber, a legal advocate at the center.

 At issue is a case brought by the Windham County State's Attorney's office against Waters.
 He had been accused of violating a relief-from-abuse order obtained by his former girlfriend, with whom he had lived for several years and had a child.

-In October 2009, court records say, an order prohibited Waters from having direct or indirect contact with the victim "except that it specifically stated, 'defendant may have contact by telephone only.'
-The order placed no limitation on the frequency, timing or subject matter of telephone contact."
+In October 2009, court records say, an order prohibited Waters from having direct or indirect contact with the victim "except that it specifically stated, 'defendant may have contact by telephone only.

 That would prove to be a key point in the case.